Coworkers' Insensitive Remarks Triggered My Social Isolation Due to a Rare Jaw Defect

-AITA for avoiding eating around others due to my rare jaw defect and coworker's insensitive remarks?
+AITA for avoiding eating around others due to my rare jaw defect and a coworker's insensitive remarks?
 Colleagues weigh in on OP's decision.

 Are you the asshole for avoiding eating around others due to a rare jaw defect and insensitive coworker comments?
-Picture this: you look perfectly normal, but under the surface, a rare jaw defect makes chewing solid food a daily struggle.
+Picture this: you look perfectly normal, but beneath the surface, a rare jaw defect makes chewing solid food a daily struggle.

 The insensitive remarks have taken a toll, leading the OP to retreat from communal meals, opting to eat alone to avoid potential ridicule.
 The impact on social interactions and overall well-being is profound, leaving the OP feeling isolated and misunderstood.